def-gthill/kenpali/kenpali-core.md

 >> ["bar", "foo", "eggs", "spam"]
 ```

+### group|group

+Groups a sequence of pairs by their first element.

+Parameters:

+- `pairs` (_sequence_): A sequence of pairs whose first element is the grouping key.
+- `onGroup:` (_function_, default `(x) => x`): A function to call on each group after assembling it.

+Returns:

+- (_array_): A sequence of pairs whose first element is the grouping key, and whose second element is the result of calling `onGroup` on an array of the second elements of the input pairs with that grouping key.

 ```
 # Grouping
 [["foo", 42], ["bar", 97], ["foo", 216], ["foo", 729], ["spam", 57]] | group